-The Youth Making Ripples Competition student films debuted to the public on January 18th 2014.
+The Youth Making Ripples Competition student films debuted to the public in 2014.
 The competition was held at Florida Institute of Technology’s Gleason Performing arts center.
 Winners were selected by both 1) panel of scientific judges and 2) viewer’s choice award.
 We awarded many prizes to the winners!

 How to Submit Your Film:

 All films must be on a marine related topic and must be less than 5 minutes in length.
 There is NO submission fee for the Youth Making Ripples Competition.
-Films should be submitted by December 5th, 2015.
-Films may be submitted to email@example.com or by sending a DVD, or flash drive with the movie file to:
+Films for our 2016 festival should be submitted by December 5th, 2015 .
+Films may be submitted to firstname.lastname@example.org or by sending a DVD, or flash drive with the movie file to:

 Philip Gravinese and Dr. Lauren Toth

 Department of Biology

 - Student’s school of attendance

 - The Beneath the Waves film release form, which must be signed by a legal guardian if under the age of 18.

 - We encourage submissions to use open access media or to take their own footage